dashpay/dashwallet-ios/README.md

 breadwallet is designed to be the simplest, easiest and most secure bitcoin wallet for iOS

-breadwallet is the first true bitcoin wallet for iOS, where you control your money right on your own device without relying on any third party service
+breadwallet is the first true bitcoin wallet for iOS, where you hold your money right on your own device without relying on any third party service

-features:

 - open source
 - single backup phrase that works forever